2025-26 Edition

 Metal-semiconductor junctions, diodes, bipolar junction transistors, MOS structures, MOSFETs, CMOS technology, LEDs, and laser diodes.

-Restriction: Electrical Engineering Majors have first consideration for enrollment.
+Restrictions: Electrical Engineering majors have the first consideration for enrollment.
 Computer Science Engineering Majors have second consideration for enrollment.
 Materials Science Engineering Majors have second consideration for enrollment.

 EECS 176.
 Fundamentals of Solid-State Electronics and Materials.
 4 Units.